Zirek90/GameMasterHelper/README.md

 - 6 different kind of dices on the left side,

+- filter through the categories of NPC,

-- list of NPC below the dices,
+- list of NPC below the filter,

 - important moments to remember like 'traps' or some particular 'plot twists' in the middle,